grum-tez/archetype-docs/docs/dapps/example/index.md

 For example, the hash of the above poll definition is `QmZ8GxAwPvVDEtGxyUmfbB1dtmrdDR6tmMv9HUATaippqU`

 Steps to add a poll:
-1. click on the `ADD POLL` button in the Dapp's [main panel](https://completium.github.io/poll-dapp)
+1. click on the `ADD POLL` button in the DApp's [main panel](https://completium.github.io/poll-dapp)
 2. paste the hash value in the *IPFS hash* field; the poll is then displayed for validation
 3. click the `SUBMIT` button; it is then required to connect to a wallet (if not already logged in) and validate the transaction to the contract.